Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Technical Overview

-Before moving onto our solution, as a warm-up, we give a simplified solution using black-box obfuscation.
-As discussed above, the main challenge preventing the construction of \cite{LLQZ22} from achieving unbounded collusion-resistance is the following fact: Since we are sampling an independent coset tuple for each copy-protected key, we need to include in the public-key the obfuscated membership checking programs $\io(A_{i,j} + s_{i,j}), \io(A^\perp_{i,j} + s'_{i,j})$ for this coset tuple, so that our ciphertexts (which are obfuscated programs) can verify this new coset state tuple.
-Since there are exponentially many cosets, it is not possible to verify all possible cosets using a polynomial size public key $pk$.
+As discussed above, if we are sampling independent coset states for each copy-protected key query, we need to have an a-priori bound on the number of different keys.
+In the unbounded setting, since there are exponentially many cosets, it is not possible to verify all possible cosets using a polynomial size public key $pk$.

-Our solution to this challenge is the following.
-Instead of sampling truly random coset tuples, we sample them pseudorandomly.
+Our solution to this is to \emph{compress} the public-key by using pseudorandom coset states rather than truly random ones.
 We sample a PRF key $K$ and include it in the classical secret key.
 Then, whenever we need to sample a copy-protected quantum secret key using our classical secret key, we sample a random identity string $id$ from $\zo^\lambda$ and then sample a coset state tuple using the randomness $F(K, id)$.
-Observe that, for any polynomial number of quantum secret keys produced, they will all have unique identities with overwhelming probability.
-Then, by the security of the PRF scheme, to any efficient adversary, these states will be indistinguishable from truly random and independent coset state tuples.
-We will now be able to have a polynomial size public-key that allows us to verify any possible (honest) coset state tuple.
+Our public-key will be an obfuscated program $\mathsf{OPMem}_{K}$ (with PRF key $K$ embedded) that takes in an $id$, some vectors $(v_i)_{i \in [c]}$ and a \emph{basis} $r$, and verifies the vectors $(v_i)_{i \in [c]}$ with respect to $r$ and the coset tuple associated with $id$.
+We now have a polynomial size public-key that allows us to verify any possible (honest) coset state tuple.

-We now describe the rest of this construction in more detail in the (hopeful) model of black-box obfuscation. \begin{itemize} \item During setup, we sample a PRF key $K$.
-We compute $\mathsf{OPMem}$ as the (black-box) obfuscation of the following program $\mathsf{PMem}$.